 Spending a morning litter picking the beach or your local area is also a great way of teaching the benefits of being kind to children.

 Sometimes random acts of kindness could be as simple as making a donation.
 Why not donate phone credit to refugees to allow them to talk to their families or if you don’t have money to give donate clothes, toys or shoes you no longer use to people who really need them.

 And finally why not send someone a random kindness gift.
 This could be a teacher, a friend, a co-worker, a child or a complete stranger.
-We’re used to sending gifts for birthdays and other special occasions but why not send things just because we are thinking of someone, because we saw something we thought they might like, or because we know they could use or would appreciate a bit of a pick me up.
+We’re used to sending gifts for birthdays and other special occasions like Christmas gifts for girlfriends but why not send things just because we are thinking of someone, because we saw something we thought they might like, or because we know they could use or would appreciate a bit of a pick me up.